 ARCH 6220 - Graduate Design Studio 2

-This thesis studio constitutes the realization of the investigation and exploration initiated in the previous design studios.
-Specifically, it offers students the opportunity to execute an independent thesis within the structure of a supervised studio devoted to the investigation of a specific program.
+The master studio constitutes the realization of the investigation and exploration initiated in the previous design studios and research seminar.
+Specifically, it offers students the opportunity to execute an independent master project within the structure of a supervised studio devoted to the investigation of a specific program.

 - ARCH 6530 - Codes and Regulations